Featured Alternate for the Good Cook® Book Club

 While Atlanta may be a city of change and transformation—its symbol is, after all, a phoenix—it also has an impressive legacy of unforgettable food.
 Southern cuisine with a twist, Atlanta’s culinary offerings mirror the city itself: sophisticated and diverse, flexible but distinctive.
 This charming gift cookbook presents the wild variety of Atlanta’s sweet side, featuring desserts from the city’s best restaurants and chefs.
-As much a restaurant guide as it is a cookbook, this beautiful collection of irresistible recipes includes lighthearted anecdotes and histories for each dessert, restaurant, and chef included.
+As much a restaurant guide as it is a cookbook, this collection of irresistible recipes highlights lighthearted anecdotes and histories for each dessert, restaurant, and chef included.

 Krista Reese is an Atlanta-based freelance journalist and author as well as a restaurant critic and food writer.
 Previously a roundtable reviewer and dining editor for Atlanta magazine, Reese was the Atlanta Journal-Constitution’s restaurant scout and dining editor for Georgia Trend.
 She is the arts and culture columnist for Atlanta Peach magazine, and her work has appeared in Bon Appétit, the Washington Post, Southern Living, People, U.S. News & World Report, and many others.